 Quite possibly the most crucial element of cobra lily care is water, and these plants are particular about the type they receive.
 Rainwater is always the best option, but if watering at home you'll want to use spring, distilled, or purified (via reverse osmosis) water.
 Cobra lilies are sensitive to the chemicals and minerals found in tap water.

-These plants also prefer cool water, and some gardeners even place ice cubes on the soil and allow them to melt to add additional moisture and to cool the plant's roots.
+These plants also prefer cool water, and some gardeners even place ice cubes on the soil and allow them to melt to add additional moisture and cool the plant's roots.
 This is particularly important on days when high temperatures soar above 80 degrees Fahrenheit.

-While proper irrigation is important to successfully growing cobra lily plants, the soil also has to be just right.
+While proper irrigation is important to successfully grow cobra lily plants, the soil also has to be just right.
 Many gardeners opt for peat moss, perlite, and either lava rock or pumice to help create a soil mixture that allows for some cooling of the root system.

 Temperature and Humidity

 Though they do require cooler temperatures, humidity levels won't necessarily impact the growth of your cobra lily.
-However, it's recommended that humidity levels be kept about 50 percent, which will help prevent the plant from drying out.
+However, it's recommended that humidity levels be kept at about 50 percent, which will help prevent the plant from drying out.

 Darlingtonia californica will not do well in excessively warm temperatures and prefer locations with cooler temperatures at night (in the 50s or 60s).